bdjang/data-email-templates/README.md

 </table>
 ```

-## Extending Interactivity to iOS
+## Extending Interactivity to iOS Mail

-In order to create this interactivity effect in devices using iOS, add an empty anchor tag in each table cell.
-This allows iOS users to "touch" and activiate the hover state.
+In order to create this interactivity effect in devices using iOS Mail, add an empty anchor tag in each table cell.
+This will allow iOS users to "click" and trigger the hover state.

 ```html
 <td>